Of all the gorges on offer in Karijini National Park, Weano Gorge, home of the spectacular Handrail Pool, has to be the most spectacular of them all.

-Many places in Karijini are better with a 4wd – Weano Gorge included – while it is 2WD accessible, a 4WD is recommended, as the road conditions can be pretty rough at times.
-There are dirt roads and corrugations, plus there are risk of flooded roads, it’s always wise to check local conditions before driving in.
+Many places in Karijini are better with a 4WD – Weano Gorge included – while it is 2WD accessible, a 4WD is recommended, as the road conditions can be pretty rough at times.
+There are dirt roads and corrugations, plus there are risk of flooded roads, so it’s always wise to check local conditions before driving in.

 How many gorges does Karijini have?